Asteria5675/BetterDiscordThemes/null/README.md

 Changing imports
 <img src="https://i.imgur.com/QgZbnFA.gif" />

-Turning Null into transparent theme and basic variable changing <a href="https://i.imgur.com/9a7ZnkY.mp4">imgur video </a> (file exceeded length limit so it does not embed on github)
+Turning Null into a transparent theme and basic variable changing <a href="https://i.imgur.com/9a7ZnkY.mp4">imgur video </a> (file exceeded length limit so it does not embed on github) another editing <a href="https://i.imgur.com/fISldFJ.mp4">shorter example</a>

 Final Result - image will fit to window size
 <img src="https://i.imgur.com/t25BzEy.png" />

+## Final Notes
+please read this readme ti understand the countless possibilities of altering this theme.

+<a href="https://discord.gg/QRxZPvc" > Support Server </a> here.
+Note: I make these themes on my free time DO NOT demand simple changes done for you.
+Use this readme and read it as well understand it.

+Speaking of making these themes for free if you really wanted to donate to me so I can live off another energy drink or two, then request the donate link enough on my server and I might make one who knows.
+I prefer not to advertise such though :)